-Liabilities for debts, unpaid taxes and funeral costs will be deducted from the net estate.
+In Luxembourg, liabilities for debts, unpaid taxes and funeral costs will be deducted from the net estate.
 Assets such as shares will be valued on the price on the day of death, as will any properties.
 If the deceased was married, their assets will also include their share of jointly owned assets.

 Movable assets donated to family members a year prior to death are not included.
 Likewise, property transferred at least three months before death may not be included in the final inheritance net assets.
 You can find more information on the rules around gifts to family members or donations to legal entities here.

 Tax rates are calculated on the net share of each beneficiary, from the legal portion (as stated by Luxembourgish law) and any additional or extra-legal provisions made in a will from the deceased.